okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/third-party-risk-integration/main/index.md

 This procedure sends a sample risk event payload to the Okta org.

-1. Make a POST request using the following API from the Risk Integration Postman collection: **Partner: API to send RiskEvents (Auth using access token)** (`/api/v1/risk/events/ip`).
+1. Make a POST request using the following API from the Risk Integration Postman Collection: **Partner: API to send RiskEvents (Auth using access token)** (`/api/v1/risk/events/ip`).
 A sample payload follows, which includes two events:

     ```JSON
     [